BitTorrent

 about using BitTorrent clients unless you download

-copyright-protected works with them without paying the owners for the
+copyright-protected works without paying the owners for the

 privilege.
 It's not necessarily the tool that's at fault if

-people start to use it in antisocial ways.
-Much the same
+people use it in antisocial ways.
+The same

 argument applies to cars and guns: both are perfectly legal, valuable